SUSTech-HPCLab/CS305-2023Spring-Project/README.md

 # If you see the version information of ryu-manager, the installation is successful.
 ```

+**You need to check if `arping` is installed in the VM.
+Enter `arping` in your Ubuntu terminal.
+If it shows "command not found," you need to enter `sudo apt-get install arping` to install arping.**

 ## Tasks
 The basic part of this project includes two parts: a simple DHCP server and implementation of the shortest path switching algorithm.
 To simplify the experiment, we have imposed the following restrictions on the network topology structure.
 - The Mininet only contains L2 switches and hosts.
 This means that our network is a large local subnet, and there is no need to consider multi-subnet scenarios.